conekta/conekta_prestashop/README.md

 Installation
 -----------

-  Clone the module using git clone --recursive git@github.com:conekta/conektaprestashop.git
+  Clone the module using git clone --recursive git@github.com:conekta/conektapaymentsprestashop.git

 There is no custom installation for this plugin, just the default:

-  * Compress the folder conektaprestashop.
+  * Compress the folder conektapaymentsprestashop.
   * Go to the modules section and clic on 'Add a new module'.
   * Select the compressed folder.
-  * Search for conektaprestashop in the modules list.
+  * Search for conektapaymentsprestashop in the modules list.
   * Clic on 'install'.
   * Add your API keys.
   * Modify if necessary your webhook url.